CO-144: Incentive Adjustment for Preferred Product/Service

 |---|---|

-| N130 | Alert: Review plan documents or guidelines regarding preferred product incentive provisions |
+| N130 | You may need to review plan documents or guidelines for preferred product incentive provisions Review the patient plan benefits and guidelines for coverage limitations on this service → |

-| N381 | Alert: Consult your contractual agreement for incentive adjustment terms |
+| N381 | Consult your contractual agreement for incentive adjustment terms Review your contractual agreement for billing restrictions and payment terms for this service → |

 How to Prevent CO-144

-- When a non-preferred product must be used for clinical reasons, proactively document the medical necessity in the patient record and on the claim
+- When a non-preferred product must be used for clinical reasons, proactively document the medical necessity

 - Monitor claims for incentive adjustments to detect patterns and adjust purchasing or prescribing practices as needed